gene-git/dmarc_report/README.md

 ### New

+ - *.eml* files are now removed after the dmarc report is extracted.
+   Use option *-k, --keep* to prevent the *.eml* being removed

  - Added support to extract dmarc reports from mime attachments in
    email files.
 Any file with extension *.eml* is treated as an email file.
    No longer necessary to use standalone program to extract mime attachments.